VirtualSC and Students with Individualized Education Programs (IEPs)

 Please note that under its general supervision authority outlined in 34 C.F.R. §§ 300.149 and 300.600 through 300.604, the SCDE, Office of Exceptional Children, is required to ensure that each local educational agency within the state is in compliance with all applicable federal and state statutes, regulations, policies and procedures governing educational programs for students with disabilities; and is responsible for ensuring that students with disabilities receive the services as set forth in their IEPs.

 For more information regarding special education in South Carolina, please contact the SCDE, Office of Special Education Services, at 803 734-8224 or visit the Office of Special Education Services webpage.

 For more information on the enrollment of students with IEPs in VSC courses, please contact Katina Montgomery at 803-734-0016.

 Individuals with Disabilities Education Act (IDEA), 34 C.F.R. §§ 300.1 through 300.818; SC State Board of Education Regulation (SBE R) 43-243; SCDE Special Education Process Guide for South Carolina

 The student’s sponsor school district is responsible for issuing IEP Progress Reports consistent with the timelines outlined on the student’s IEP as well as recording and reporting all course grades via report cards (and interim report cards if applicable) regarding the child.
-The student’s sponsor school district may seek input from VSC faculty relative to reporting progress; conducting re-evaluations; and reviewing and updating IEPs as required by the IDEA.
+The student’s sponsor school district may seek input from VSC relative to reporting progress; conducting re-evaluations; and reviewing and updating IEPs as required by the IDEA.